 In the case of deletion of public messages, the moderation group should delete messages which:

-- 1.Disclose NPPI: Non public personal information e.g photos, a personal information of a member, a govt issued identifier and the likes, unless a member expressly waives the right to privacy.
+- 1.Disclose NPPI: Non-public personal information e.g. photos, personal information of a member, a government-issued identifier and the like, unless a member expressly waives the right to privacy.

-Foundation's community advocates that - "We shall build tolerance in our community."
-When members expression violate the Guiding principles or the Code of Conduct, Open Constitution's Moderation bots are activated by default.
-Foundation's communications system also has privacy drivers to ensure member safety.
+The Foundation's community advocates that - "We shall build tolerance in our community."
+When a member's expressions violate the Guiding principles or the Code of Conduct, Open Constitution's Moderation bots are activated by default.
+The Foundation's communications system also has privacy drivers to ensure member safety.
 A single message should not be construed as a member's violation of community guidelines.
-Rather habituality should be seen as a measure for Code violations.
+Rather habitually should be seen as a measure for Code violations.

-Therefore, moderators should look for a continous period of time(a minimum of 7 days) to establish whether a member violated the community code or not.
+Therefore, moderators should look for a continuous period of time(a minimum of 7 days) to establish whether a member violated the community code or not.

-For public forum, Media CWCs receive the deletion requests and review them each week.
+For public forums, Media CWCs receive the deletion requests and review them each week.

 About Channel Moderators/Ambassadors:

-Generally, each public channel has a Moderator/Ambassador who politely flags any violation to Foundation's code of conduct.
+Generally, each public channel has a Moderator/Ambassador who politely flags any violation of the Foundation's code of conduct.